vega/vega/docs/docs/porting-guide.md

 ## <a name="layout"></a>View Layout

+- The Vega 2.x top-level `"viewport"` property has been removed.
+Instead, the same behavior can be specified directly by using `width`/`height`/`overflow` CSS directives on the DOM element container for the Vega view.

 - The chart `"width"` and `"height"` are automatically bound to signals with the same name.
 The top-level `"width"` and `"height"` properties can be omitted from the definition and instead replaced by signal definitions whose `"update"` function dynamically sets the width and/or height value.

 - Vega 3 adds a new top-level `"autosize"` property to set the layout mode.
 The legal values are: